jonfk/advent-code-2019/2024/NOTES.md

 between the points.
 In truth, it was not the most difficult, but I took the longest here because it took me forever to actually understand what the problem actually was and what to implement.

+# Day 9

+The problem today was a representation of blocks in a file system which can be empty or contain blocks from a file.
+The problem was to compact the blocks and calculate a checksum on the resulting blocks.
+Part 1 was fairly straight forward as usual.

+But part 2 strained my reading comprehension.
+I misunderstood the order of the algorithm and ended up implementing a wrong algorithm on first try.
+On second try, I did end up with much nicer code.
+I ended up implementing some unnecessary work because of my wrong first pass.
+I ended up debugging for a while not getting the solution but found out in the end that my checksumming function had an assumption from part 1 that I didn't revisit which was causing the bug.